-In some accidents involving fatalities, Texas law enforcement officials have a reasonable belief that alcohol or drugs was a contributing factor.
+In some accidents involving fatalities, Texas law enforcement officials have a reasonable belief that alcohol or drugs were a contributing factor.
 That's one reason why it is standard procedure for a toxicology test to be arranged to either confirm that suspicion or rule it out.
 This is the case in a recent car accident that occurred on Loop 1604.

 Sometime before 3:45 a.m. on a recent Tuesday, a woman and a teenager were traveling north on Loop 1604.
 At the same time, an SUV was heading southbound toward the woman's vehicle.
 For some reason, the SUV veered into the northbound lane and slammed head-on into the car.